 Immediately spread pistachios in an even layer on prepared baking sheet; let cool completely then break into bite sized pieces.

 For the vinaigrette:

 Whisk together oil, vinegar, shallot, Dijon, and honey; season with salt and pepper.

 For the salad:

-Toss salad greens, orange, and ¼ cup candied pistachios together in a serving bowl, drizzle with vinaigrette and serve.
+Toss salad greens, orange, and ¼ cup candied pistachios together in a serving bowl, drizzle with vinaigrette, sprinkle with flax seeds, if using, and serve.

 Equipment you’ll need:

 - Baking sheet